OkumaAmerica/Open-API-SDK/Scout/README.md

 ### Notes ###

 The test application includes a debug version and release version of the Scout library
-To create a project using either the debug or release version depending on the compile setting, first include both versions using the same structure as the test application.
+To create a project using either the debug or release version depending on the compile setting:

+>
+  1. First include both versions using the same structure as the test application.
-Add the debug version as a resource to your project.
+  2. Add the debug version as a resource to your project.
-Then modify the project file using a text editor and locate the Reference to Okuma.Scout change the <HintPath> by replacing the folder name "\Debug\" with "\$(ConfigurationName)\".
+  3. Modify the project file using a text editor and locate the Reference to Okuma.Scout change the HintPath by replacing the folder name "\Debug\" with "\$(ConfigurationName)\".

-Refer to the test application project file 'ScoutTestApplication.csproj' to see how this is done.
+  * Refer to the test application project file 'ScoutTestApplication.csproj' to see how this is done.

 ### Notice ###

   Author: Scott Solmer
-  Copyright© 2018 Okuma America Corporation.
+  Copyright© 2019 Okuma America Corporation.

   This sample code is unlicensed.
   It is distributed "AS IS", WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND,
   either expressed or implied.
 Okuma America grants you permission to use
   this code and derivative works thereof without limitation or obligation.

   Under no circumstance shall Okuma America be held liable to anyone
   using this code or programs derived there from for damages of any kind
   as a result of the use or inability to use this code, including but not